RaquelSalanchezz/TaskBasedSCPS-QG/README.md

 This repository contains the following items:
 * `Readme.md`: this file explaning the code of the project
 * `PythonFiles`: this folder contains four files where we can find the clases and the functions needed to execute the algorithms.
-  * `MILP_Algorithm.py`: this file contains the code of the MILP algorithm, that solve the vehicle charging planning problem without considering uncertainty.
+  * `MILP_algorithm.py`: this file contains the code of the MILP algorithm, that solve the vehicle charging planning problem without considering uncertainty.
 This algorithm is used as baseline for the experiments.
   * `Genetic_algorithm.py `: this file contains the code of the original genetic algorithm, that solve the vehicle charging planning problem considering uncertainty.
-  * `Classes_generator.py`: this file contains the functions responsible for generate the specific resource and consumer classes that the algorithms need to work.
+  * `Classes_generator.py`: this file contains the functions responsible for generating the specific resource and consumer classes required by the algorithms.
-  * `Generated_classes.py`: this file includes an example of generated classes for vehicles scenario.
+  * `Generated_classes.py`: this file includes an example of the generated classes for the vehicles scenario.
   * `ClassesAG.py`: this file contains the functions that the new Genetic Statistical Model Checking Algorithm (GSMCA) needs to work.
   * `RunGA.py`: this file contains the code to run the new version of the genetic algorithm using Python.
 * `JavaAlgorithms`: this folder contains the Java project where de  is implemented.
 In the src package we can find three files: